neiraahmedbasic/NeiraQA/bug-reports-cosmetic-cloth-reserved.md

 ---

-## 🐞 Bug Report 2: White Images and Blank Page – Reserved
+## 🐞 Bug Report 2: White Images and Blank Page –

 **Summary:**
 When the user loads the Reserved Special Offers page, white images and a blank page without data are displayed.